sklintyg/devops/cicd/README.md

-RESET THE CONTAINER AND NETWORK NAMES WHEN DONE

 ## Downloading and running Jenkins in Docker
 The setup of Jenkins and Docker in a local container envionment is largely based on